GoPro (NASDAQ:GPRO) Updates Q2 2022 Earnings Guidance

-GoPro (NASDAQ:GPRO – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+GoPro (NASDAQ:GPRO – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $0.04-$0.08 for the period, compared to the consensus earnings per share estimate of $0.15.
 The company issued revenue guidance of $235.00 million-$245.00 million, compared to the consensus revenue estimate of $271.58 million.

+Several brokerages have recently issued reports on GPRO.
+Citigroup reduced their price target on shares of GoPro from $9.00 to $8.00 in a report on Friday, May 6th.
+StockNews.com downgraded GoPro from a buy rating to a hold rating in a research note on Monday, May 9th.
+Finally, Jefferies Financial Group began coverage on GoPro in a research note on Monday, February 28th.
+They issued a buy rating and a $12.00 price target for the company.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, GoPro currently has an average rating of Buy and a consensus price target of $11.90.

 GoPro Company Profile (Get Rating)